You have turned-in this assignment. You can review the lesson and see your previous answers.

 Okay, before you start the investigation, I'd like you to try and think about this situation.

-I've got three masses on it and as you can see it's not balanced, it's tilted to the right side here.
+And as you can see it's not balanced, it's tilted to the right side here.

 Which of the following changes do you think would cause the beam to balance?
-And I've got three possibilities there.

-So pause the video, read through those and make your selections and then restart please.
+So pause the video, read through those, and make your selections, and then restart please.

 Welcome back.

-Well, you should have chosen these two, move mass X further from the pivot to the left or move mass Z closer to the pivot on the right.
+Move mass X further from the pivot to the left or move mass Z closer to the pivot on the right.

-And the reason that that will cause it to balance is in the first situation, that's going to increase the anti-clockwise moments to cause a bit more tilting to the left side there.
+And the reason that that will cause it to balance is in the first situation, that's going to increase the anticlockwise moments to cause a bit more tilting to the left side there.

 So well done if you selected those.